user8595/user8595/README.md

 ## hemlo there

-i'm just an average person, making random stuff in my free time if i have.
+I'm just an average person, making random stuff in my free time if i have.

 ### What i'm doing